Skip to content

 int climbingStairsDFSMem(int n) {

-// mem[i] records the total number of solutions for climbing to the ith step, -1 means no record
+// mem[i] records the total number of solutions to climb to the i-th stair, -1 means no record

 vector<int> mem(n + 1, -1);